theodox/zsc/README.md

 If the optional `--output`  argument is supplied, the file will be written to that path instead.

-If the optional `--show` flag is supplied, the transpiled file will be printed to stdoty
+If the optional `--show` flag is supplied, the transpiled file will be printed to stdout